SHBG is short for sex hormone binding globulin and it is a serum blood test that can give you valuable insight into your hormones!

 Low SHBG may indirectly leave more testosterone in the free and active state.

-You can determine if this is happening in your body by assessing free testosterone in the serum.
+You can determine if this is happening in your body by assessing the free testosterone in the serum.

 The combination of low thyroid function and low SHBG causes many of the symptoms seen in PCOS.